Personal Finance·10 min read

 Card B $5,500 26.99% $170

-In this example, the snowball gives you a win much sooner, but the avalanche finishes about one month earlier and saves roughly $427 in interest.
+In that example, the snowball produces a much earlier first win, but the avalanche saves about $474 in interest and finishes about one month sooner.

 That is the tradeoff in plain English: